ktrnthsnr/Book-Search-Engine/README.md

 - Prereq: install to your desktop VSCode, Node.js, and MongoDB
 - After cloning the GitHub repo to your local drive, run the following in the VSCode command-line terminal
 - Install all components listed within the package.json file for npm
+- From the root run $ `npm i`

+- Check the package.json from each client and server folder have all dependencies installed.
+If there any missing, try installing from each of these directories.

     - Server
     - $ `cd server`
     - $ `npm i`